GASP Python Course

 The Livewires group understood the educational problem deeply, and developed an accessible and engaging curriculum as a result.
 I love it, since my students over the the last 13 years have told me they really like it too.
 What's more, another thing I shared with the Livewires developers was in being pioneers in what has since come to be called open educational resources (OER).
 They released their software under a free software license, and their curriculum materials under a similar free license.
 This meant I was free to remix and adopt their work to my specific classroom needs.

 In the first place, I needed to adapt their religious context to a secular, public school one, since "learning more about Jesus and technology" was not the kind of branding I could use.
 Second, my students were older and some of them were very advanced programmers.
 I wanted them to be able to hack on the software library itself, using it to discuss what an API is and the design process that goes into creating one.
-Thus, the Livewires Python module and course begat the "Graphics API for Students of Python", or GASP, a project so cool it takes your breath away (my deep affection for corny humor generally plays will in high school ;-)
+Thus, the Livewires Python module and course begat the "Graphics API for Students of Python", or GASP, a project so cool it takes your breath away (my deep affection for corny humor generally plays well in high school ;-)

 Since 2007 students of Arlington Public Schools have been both using and hacking on GASP.
 The rest of this post will document the attempt to install the latest incarnation, a port to wrap Pygame by Francesco Crisafulli developed early this year.